gaskaa/Getting-and-Cleaning-Data/CodeBook.md

 ##Part 1: Merge the training and the test sets to create one data set

 The unzipped data file contains a “test” file and a “train” file.
+Each file contains a set of X data, a set of Y data, and a set of subject data.
 The Y components of the test and train folders are composed of numbers 1 through 6 which correspond to activities found in the `activity_labels.txt` (walking, standing, laying, etc).
 The subject components of the test and train folders contain the ID numbers of the 30 subjects studied.
 The X components of the test and train folders are a set of observations for each activity and subject.
-The `features.txt` folder contains labels/features for the observations in the X components.
+The `features.txt` file contains labels/features for the observations in the X components.

 A total of 8 files are loaded into R to create:
 `subjectTest`, `Xtest`, `Ytest`, `subjectTrain`, `Xtrain`, `Ytrain`, `activities`, `features`